-In the next chapter, Board design using OrCAD Layout, you will use OrCAD Layout to create a PCB board for the full adder design.
+In the next two chapters, Board design using OrCAD Layout and Board design using OrCAD PCB Editor, you will use OrCAD Layout and OrCAD PCB Editor respectively to create a PCB board for the full adder design.

 For more information about PSpice, see PSpice User's Guide and PSpice online help.
 To know more about OrCAD Unison flow, see OrCAD Unison Suites Flow Guide.

 Board design using OrCAD Layout